Aaron Bateman

 Contact:

 Aaron Bateman is an assistant professor of history and international affairs.
-Trained as a historian of science and technology, he studies how technology shaped U.S. foreign relations, nuclear strategy, Western alliance dynamics, and superpower competition during the Cold War.
-His work draws from archives in Australia, Europe, the United States, and the former Soviet Union.
+Trained as a historian of science and technology, he studies how technology shaped U.S. foreign relations, defense strategy, Western alliance dynamics, and superpower competition during the Cold War.
+His scholarship explores these themes in the context of space security, missile defense, nuclear strategy and operations, arms control, intelligence, and global information networks.
+His work draws from archives in Australia, Europe, New Zealand, the former Soviet Union, and the United States.
+He has been awarded grants from the Stanton Foundation and the Smith Richardson Foundation to support his research.

 Aaron’s second book project uses an infrastructural lens to explore how the nuclear age shaped U.S. global information networks that served as the “connective tissue” of American power.
 He details both the technological and political challenges associated with developing and maintaining information networks stretching from under the ocean and into outer space.
 This project stresses the enduring importance of terrestrial communications infrastructure in the space age.
-To underline this point, he investigates the politics of basing U.S. information infrastructure, such as satellite ground stations, in allied territories as well as countries in the Global South.
+To underline this point, he investigates the politics of basing U.S. information infrastructure, such as satellite ground stations, in foreign territories.
 An article drawn from this book project can be accessed here.
-This work is supported by a Smith Richardson Foundation Strategy and Policy Fellows grant.

 Aaron’s peer-reviewed work has been published, or is forthcoming, in the Journal of Strategic Studies, International History Review, Diplomacy & Statecraft, Intelligence and National Security, the International Journal of Intelligence and Counterintelligence, and Science & Diplomacy.
 His policy commentary has been published in Foreign Affairs,Engelsberg Ideas, the Bulletin of the Atomic Scientists, Physics Today, and War on the Rocks.

 Aaron received his PhD in history of science from Johns Hopkins University.
 While in graduate school he held a Guggenheim predoctoral fellowship at the Smithsonian National Air and Space Museum.
-He has completed multiple intensive Russian-language courses in the United States and the Russian Federation.
 Prior to his doctoral studies, Aaron served as a U.S. Air Force intelligence officer.
-He currently serves on the board of the Society for Intelligence History.
+He serves on the board of the Society for Intelligence History.

 - Cold War